totie10/SPARTACUS10/README.md

 and to merge in each step of the algorithm the clostest two clusters under the constraint that these clusters must be spatial neighbors.
 Hereby, two clusters are spatial neighbors, if at least one voxel from one cluster is a spatial neighbor of a voxel from the other cluster.
-The alorithm proceeds until either all voxels are in the same cluster or until all clusters are discontiguous.
+The algorithm proceeds until either all voxels are in the same cluster or until all clusters are discontiguous.
 The latter occurs, if the input data consists of multiple discontiguous regions.
 In order to calculate the distance between clusters, popular linkage functions such as single, complete